 - For more advanced SQLite Database DataSet usage read the ToDo tutorial.

 - For HTTPClient DataSet read the Spotify tutorial.

 - For Bluetooth DataSet read the HeartRate tutorial.

 - For Assets DataSet read the eBook tutorial.
 Please note that the sqlite tutorials can be applied for others Databases subclasses like MySQL or PostgreSQL.

 Controls that can accept data are bound to a Built-in DataSet which is a static representation of the data that can be displayed.
 A static built-in DataSet is represented by a DataGrid which is equivalent to an Excel/Numbers spreadsheet that you can fill with your data.
-That data can be edited just double clicking over the object.
+Static data can be edited just double clicking over the control in the Design Board.